 The third and the final step is nutrition.
 The patient is administered a proper dietary regime that suits his personal physical requirements.
 The diet comprises a mixture of fruits, vegetables and drinks.

-The shrine of Kayasodhana is located at Kasohan, is 16 kilometres in the north of Jind.
-According to Puranic traditions, Lord Vishnu created Kayashodhan, Lokoddar by taking a bath at this place.
+The shrine of Kayasodhana is located at Kasohan, is 16 kilometres to the north of Jind.
+According to Puranic traditions, Lord Vishnu created Kayasodhana by taking a bath at this place.